How to Light a BBQ | The Range

 Safety Tips

-• Inspect for Leaks or Damage: For gas BBQs, always check the gas hose for cracks or leaks before lighting.
+• Inspect for Leaks or Damage: For gas BBQs, check the gas hose for cracks or leaks before lighting.

 • Turn Off Properly: Once done grilling, always turn off the burners and gas supply.
 For charcoal, let the coals burn out completely and dispose of any ash safely.